-deploy your OpenAPI document,
+To deploy your OpenAPI document, you run the

-name that you specified in the
+that you specified in the

 host field of your OpenAPI document.

-date stamp followed by a revision number.
+consists of a date stamp followed by a revision number.
 For example:

 This page describes how to view the name of your service and configuration IDs.